joshyt96/Covid-Dashboard/README.md

 ![Top Ten Bar Plot](topTenSummary.png)

-Like the previous plot, this plot shows more detailed stats for the top ten countries in the world.
+Like the previous plot, this plot shows more detailed stats for the top ten countries in the world with the most total COVID cases.
 This view is tabulated and the user can cycle through countries by clicking their associated tab above it.

 ![Top Ten Tabs](topTenTabs.png)